HNUSystemsLab/kShield/README.md

 # Clarification

 When the paper is accepted, the full source code of the kShield framework will be uploaded in the GitHub repository.
+Thank you for your attention.
 Here are some introductions to kShield.

 # kShield: eBPF-based Runtime Defence Framework for Linux Kernel Privilege Escalation Attacks